picatz/goldengirl/README.md

 $ vagrant ssh
 ```

-To get out of the VM, simple `exit`.
+To get out of the VM, simply `exit`.
 To completly destory it:

 ```
 $ vagrant destroy